Research Roundup Neuroscience

 By providing new insights into the development of myelinated sheaths, a study by Call et al. (2022) reveals a previously undescribed and evolutionarily conserved feature of oligodendrocytes involving internodes and oligodendrogenesis-independent mechanisms.

-The Anti-CNP monoclonal antibody AMAb91072 (Atlas Antibodies) was used in the study as a marker protein of paranodal bridges.
+The anti-CNP monoclonal antibody AMAb91072 (Atlas Antibodies) was used in the study as a marker protein of paranodal bridges.

-Call et al. (2022) Oligodendrocytes form paranodal bridges that generate chains of myelin sheaths that are vulnerable to degeneration with age.
+Reference: Call et al. (2022) Oligodendrocytes form paranodal bridges that generate chains of myelin sheaths that are vulnerable to degeneration with age.

 Additional References